diffkemp/diffkemp/README.md

 pre-installed.
 You can then follow the [standard build instructions](#install-from-source) to build and install DiffKemp.
-The only difference is that it is not possible to run `pip install` inside Nix shell (because of the way Nix works) and it is necessary to use the built-in `setuptoolsShellHook` function instead.
+The only difference is that it is not possible to run `pip install` inside Nix shell (because of the way Nix works).
+Fortunately in case of nix you don't have to, as we are generating working development executable in `build/bin/diffkemp`.

 We also provide a special Nix environment for retrieving and preparing kernel versions necessary for running regression tests (see below for details).